homiedopie/beberlei.de/drafts/cqrs_and_traits.rst

     }

-Now you can have any approvable entity use this trait, for example the hours worked by an employer on a particular project:
+Now you can have any approvable entity use this trait, for example the hours worked by an employer on a particular project, or the project offering to a customer:

 .. code-block::

     <?php
     class HoursWorked
+    {
+        use Approvable;
+    }
+    class ProjectOffering
     {
         use Approvable;
     }